Home Care Websites: 10+ Design Examples (2026)

 Eight branded specialty programs with dedicated pages

-DementiaWise.
-Gaitway Fall Prevention.
-Care Kitchen.
-Joyful Memories.
-Parkinson’s Pathway.
-ComForCare has 8 branded specialty programs, each with a dedicated page.
+ComForCare has 8 branded specialty programs (including DementiaWise), each with a dedicated page.
 The pages do two things: they tell families exactly what kind of care is available, and they rank in Google when someone searches “dementia care near me” or “fall prevention home care.”

-The homepage splits visitors into three paths (“Looking for Care” / “Looking for a Job” / “Resources for Professionals”), efficiently serving distinct audiences without cluttering the experience.
-The about page features four named C-suite leaders with headshots and a genuine 1996 founding story from Michigan.
-Listen360-verified reviews with 10/10 ratings add third-party credibility that self-published testimonials can’t match.
+The homepage splits visitors into three paths (care seekers, job seekers, professionals) so nobody has to wade through content that isn’t for them.
+The about page features C-suite leaders with headshots and a genuine 1996 founding story from Michigan.
+Listen360-verified reviews add third-party credibility that self-published testimonials can’t match.

 The 285+ blog posts represent serious content marketing investment, though the volume raises the question of whether quality holds up across all of them.